mikkosyrja/speedcrunch-sailfish/README.md

 - Keys 1-6 produce hexadecimal values A-F
 - Key 0x produces 0b for binary values (0b1010)
 - Key X produces character Y for another variable name
-- Keys ← and → move cursor to start or end fo exression
+- Keys ← and → move cursor to start or end of expression

 #### Pulley menu

-Bottmo pulley menu has functions for copying result or expression to clipboard, pasting clipboard contents to the expression field and clearing the history list.
+Bottom pulley menu has functions for copying latest result or expression to clipboard, pasting clipboard contents to the expression field and clearing the history list.

 For more information, see desktop SpeedCrunch [documentation](http://speedcrunch.org/userguide/index.html).